adikuma/sutd_5055mlop/Assignment-03/data/markdown/SUTD_About_page.md

 ---
 # About SUTD

 SUTD integrates design, AI and technology into a holistic, interdisciplinary education and research experience.
 This unique approach encourages our students to push the boundaries of innovating solutions to real-world problems.
-Incorporation:**SUTD was incorporated in July 2009 as Singapore's fourth publicly funded university.** The university was officially inaugurated by President Tony Tan Keng Yam on May 7, 2012.
+SUTD was founded **in July 2009 as Singapore's fourth publicly funded university.** The university was officially inaugurated by President Tony Tan Keng Yam on May 7, 2012.
 SUTD's first academic year began in April 2012.

 ## Our Vision